- Illinois Great Rivers Conference

 When will the Academy be held?
 The next Academy to be held in the Illinois Great Rivers Conference will be April 23 to April 28, 2017 at the Lake Williamson Christian Center in Carlinville, IL.

-What does it cost? if you register by March 6, 2017, the cost is $675 and if you register after march 7, 2017, the cost is $700.00.
-The cost includes tuition, room and board plus all supplies for the week.
+What does it cost? if you register by March 6, 2017, the cost is $675 and if you register after March 7, 2017, the cost is $700.00.
+The cost includes tuition, room and board and all meals for the week.
 Rooms are single occupancy with private baths.
+The cost does not include the books which will need to be purchased and read before the Five Day Academy.
 A $100 non-refundable deposit is required at the time of registration.
 Registration deadline is April 3, 2017.

 Luther E. Smith, Jr. is Professor Emeritus of Church & Community at the Candler School of Theology, Emory University, Atlanta, GA.
 He writes and speaks extensively on issues of church and society, congregational renewal, interfaith cooperation, Christian spirituality, and the thought of Howard Thurman.
 Dr. Smith if the author of Howard Thurman: The Mystic as Prophet (Friends United Press), Intimacy and Mission: Intentional Community as Crucible for Radical Discipleship (Herald Press), and editor of Howard Thurman: Essential Writings (Orbis Books), and The Pan-Methodist Social Witness Resource Book (A.M.E.
 Publishing House).
 He is Senior Consulting Editor for the forthcoming five-volume publication of the Howard Thurman Papers Project.
 Dr. Smith is Coordinator for the "Pan-Methodist Campaign for Children in Poverty).
 He is an ordained minister of the Christian Methodist Episcopal Church, and has taught for over 20 years in both the two-year and five-day Academies for Spiritual Formation.